WingRiders/cab/src/dappConnector/README.md

 of the Cardano Application Backend (dapp library) out of convenience and copied here, since for now the DEX dapp will be dynamically loaded.

-Nami also supports 2 callback interfaces that are not specified in the CIP standard:

-- onNetworkChange
-- onAccountChange

 According to the standard the Wallet API should throw an `APIError` with `AccountChanged` code instead of providing callbacks to these events.
 These callbacks might still be added if a good use-case comes up.